-No. Parameter Adjustment

-1 KF Strobe Dust Amount of the afterimage disappearing as stardust ^{a)}

-2 Dust Soft Timing with which stardust disappears

-3 Dust Size Size of stardust

-4 Dust Aspect Aspect ratio of stardust

-a) The way in which the afterimage disappears is affected by both the keyframe strobe Decay and KF Strobe Dust parameter adjustments.
+No. Parameter Adjustment 1 KF Strobe Dust Amount of the afterimage disappearing as stardust ^{a)} 2 Dust Soft Timing with which stardust disappears 3 Dust Size Size of stardust a) The way in which the afterimage disappears is affected by both the keyframe strobe [Decay] and [KF Strobe Dust] parameter adjustments.